EchoStatements/Voronoi-Generator/README.md

-    numpy_seed (int): The random seed for numpy python_seed (int): The random seed for Python sampling_method (string): The sampling method (either "uniform" or "poisson"
+    numpy_seed (int): The random seed for numpy python_seed (int): The random seed for Python sampling_method (string): The sampling method (either "uniform" or "poisson" poisson_radius (float): Poisson disk radius, given as fraction of image width
-    # Radius to use in Poisson sampling
-    poisson_radius (float): Poisson disk radius, given as fraction of image width

-    # May become deprecated
+    # The following options may be deprecated in future updates
     placed_points (Optional[list[list[float]]]): coordinates of manually placed points point_radius (Optional[float]): How far from manually placed points randomly placed points must be
 ```